-The growth of these classes and strata of society dealt as

-heavy a blow to the social and ideological superstructure of precapitalist Kerala as the development of market relations did to its economic basis.
-Just as the development of market relations broke the self-sufficient economy of Kerala, bringing it into the fold of the capitalistic world market, so did the growth of these classes and strata of society bring the social and ideological system of Kerala under the influence of world capitalistic culture.
-Just as it was under the British capitalist system that Kerala was made part of the world capitalistic system, so was it under the British that capitalistic culture was brought into Kerala.
-Just as the development of market relations did not destroy the pre-capitalist economy, but transformed it from a militarist-feudal to feudal-colonial economy, so was the introduction of capitalist culture a superimposition on, and not the destruction of, the pre-capitalist ideological superstructure.
+The growth of these classes and strata of society dealt as heavy a blow to the social and ideological superstructure of pre-capitalist Kerala as the development of market relations did to its economic basis.
+Just as the development of market relations broke the self-sufficient economy of Kerala, bringing it into the fold of the capitalist world market, so did the growth of these classes and strata of society bring the social and ideological system of Kerala under the influence of world capitalist culture.
+Just as it was under the British capitalist system that Kerala was made part of the world capitalist system, so was it under the influence of the British that capitalist culture was brought into Kerala.
+Just as the development of market relations did not destroy the pre-capitalist economy but transformed it from a militarist-feudal to feudal-colonial economy, so was the introduction of capitalist culture a superimposition on, and not the destruction of, the pre-capitalist ideological superstructure.

 One of the distinguishing features of the new classes and strata that grew up in British days is that they were drawn from all castes.
-Disregarding all caste injunctions that so and so should take up such and such a job since he belongs to such and such a caste, everybody got such training for and sought such jobs as he or she could get.
-Government officials, professionals, traders, etc., grew up from all castes, including those on the lowest rungs of the ladder; on the other hand, people of even the highest castes became pauperized and were forced to seek jobs that could not have been dreamt of by their predecessors a couple of generations ago.
+Disregarding all caste injunctions that so and so should take up such and such jobs, everybody got such training for, and sought such jobs, as he or she liked.
+Government officials, professionals, traders, etc., grew up from all castes including those that are on the lowest rungs of the ladder; on the other hand, people of even the highest castes became pauperised and were forced to seek jobs that could not have been dreamt of by their predecessors of a couple of generations ago.

-It is true that the higher caste people had greater opportunities of getting better jobs than their lower-caste brethren; even as recently as in 1941, Brahmins who formed only 1.6 per cent of the total population in Travancore constituted 20.5 per cent of the professional classes earning above Rs.
-1,200 a year; while Ezhavas with a population of 17.5 per cent of the total got only 4.2 per cent of the professional jobs of the same income group (Travancore Economic Survey).
-But the very fact that at least a few of the low caste people got jobs that are considered respectable, that the people of high castes had to compete with their low-caste brethren in schools, offices, factories, markets, etc., was enough to make a dent in the social system based on caste separatism.
+It is true that higher castes had ampler opportunities of getting better jobs than their lower caste brethren; even as recently as in 1941, Brahmins who formed only 1.6 per cent of the total population in Travancore constituted 20.8 per cent of the professional classes earning above Rs.
+1,200|- a year, while Ezhavas with a population which is 17.5 per cent of the total got only 4.2 per cent of the professional jobs of the same income group (Travancore Economic Survey).
+But the very fact that at least a few of the low caste people got jobs that are considered respectable, that the people of high castes had to compete with their low-caste brethren in schools, offices, factories, markets, etc., was enough to shatter the social system based on caste separatism.
 Real day-to-day life, the intense competition between individuals and groups to live better than others, made it impossible for people of higher castes to claim that they are superior to other castes; it also gave hope and confidence to the people of lower castes that they need not submit to their humiliating position.

-It was out of this that the first form of the modern democratic movement took its origin in Kerala - the movement for social equality.
-The Nairs, the Ezhavas and the Syrian Christians took the lead into it because they are the most enlightened among the unprivileged sections, or rather sections with comparatively few privileges.
+It was out of this that the first form of the modern democratic movement took its origin in Kerala-the movement for social equality.
+It was the Nayars, the Ezhavas and the Syrian Christians who took the lead in this because they are the most enlightened among the unprivileged sections, or rather sections with comparatively fewer privileges.
 Very soon, however, it spread to other castes like the scheduled castes and even to Brahmins.
-Each of these castes began with agitation for some of the specific demands of that caste alone, but they all moved steadily forward and, in a couple of generations, came to the general slogan of "abolition of all caste restrictions".
+Each of these castes began with agitation for some specific demands of that caste alone, but they all went steadily forward and, in a couple of generations, came to the general slogan of "abolition of all caste restrictions."